-Julie Russell, Diversion Coordinator, maintained the Diversion Program in 2015.
+Julie Russell, Diversion Coordinator, maintained the Diversion Program in 2016.
 The Diversion Program provided an opportunity for low risk unruly and delinquent offenders to be diverted from formal adjudication with the attempt to the hold the youth accountable for his or her actions and to minimize penetration into the juvenile justice system.
-In 2015, the Diversion Program continued to accept youth charged with "Sexting" offenses.
+In 2016, the Diversion Program continued to accept youth charged with "Sexting" offenses.
 Sexting is the act of sending sexually explicit photos, images or messages electronically, primarily by mobile phone or the internet, that are taken with or without consent.
-The Sexting Diversion Program provides the youth with opportunity to address the charge through the Diversion Program and participate in four (4) group therapeutic sessions facilitated by the Thompkins Child and Adolescent Services.
-In addition, the youth and parent attend an educational class.
+The Sexting Diversion Program provides the youth with opportunity to address the charge through the Diversion Program and participate in four (4) group therapeutic sessions facilitated by Allwell Behavioral Health Services.
+In addition, the youths and parent attend an educational class facilitated by the Muskingum County Prosecutor's office.
+During 2016, eight (8) youths participated in this program.

-During 2015, two hundred twenty-three (223) cases were approved for programming and services through the Diversion Program.
+During 2016, two hundred forty-two (242) cases were approved for programming and services through the Diversion Program.